-The Society's name: The Queen's English Society
+The Society's name: The King's English Society

 'The King’s English’ or ‘The Queen’s English’ is a colloquial term that, in common parlance, denotes ‘standard’ or ‘correct’ English; its use is metaphorical, not signifying any literal proprietorship by the monarch.
 Indeed, the English actually used by the monarch in speech has been commonly heard over our airwaves for less than a century.